 The exact contrast to such vibrant sarees will be the Kasavu saree from Kerala, a simple white saree with intricate golden border.

 The most royal type of saree from India is from Gujarat, namely Patola, worn by the royal families from Gujarat and are most vibrant and expensive.

 Furthermore, many sarees from further different states like Kanjeevaram Silk from Tamil Nadu, Kalamkari from Srikalahasthi, Sambalpuri from Odisha, Pochampally from Telangana, Paithani From Maharashtra, Muga from Assam are quite popular.

 Also, one of the most unique types of sarees that is in the midst of traditional and contemporary is the Hand Block Printed saree coming from Rajasthan.
 Hand Block printing is the technique of printing on fabrics, which is labor intensive and it goes through many stages namely dyeing, printing, and washing.
 These many layers give it a different depth and sensational beauty.

-Above all, it can be printed on any fabric but the most commonly used fabrics are mul cotton and chanderi silk.
+It is printed on any fabric but it is printed most commonly on mul cotton and chanderi silk.

 Hand block printed saree is made through an eco-friendly process.

 You can shop for the hand block printed sarees at www.thatsindian.in or click on the pictures below: